tonypilz/units/README.md

 # Adjusting the Library

-The library can adjusted to special needs by adjusting the lower part of [units.h](https://github.com/tonypilz/units/blob/master/include/units.h).
+The library can adjusted to special needs by adjusting the lower part of the [units.h](https://github.com/tonypilz/units/blob/master/include/units.h) file.
 The section to change starts with `namespace u` wich can be searched for.
 Everything below this line can be changed to meet special needs.
 In case of questions the [next chapter](#under-the-hood) might be of use.

 # Under the Hood

-The library consists essentially of 2 classes
+The library essentially consists of 2 classes

 ```cpp